xinhaoyuan/layout-machi/README.md

 Each tiled window is associated with a upper-left region (ULR) and a bottom-right region (BRR).
 The geometry of the window is from the upper-left corner of the ULR to the bottom-right corner of the BRR.

-This is suppose to work with regions produced with `d` command.
+This is suppose to work with regions produced with `d` or `w` operation.
-To enable draft mode in a layout, configure the layout with a command with a leading `d`, for example, `d12210121d`.
+To enable draft mode in a layout, configure the layout with a command with a leading `d`, for example, `d12210121`, or `dw66`.

 ### Persistent history